franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 ### Redesign of the Meetings index page

-The index page of the Meetings module has been redesigned with Primer as well, making it easier to read and have a more modern look.
-You see your list of meetings in some kind of table view, with the columns being: Title, Date and time, Duration, and Location.
+The index page of the Meetings module has been redesigned with Primer as well, making it easier to read and adding a more modern look.
+You see your list of meetings in column view, with the columns being: Title, Date and time, Duration, and Location.

-The + Meeting button in the top right corner now offers a dropdown menu where you can directly choose whether you want to add a dynamic or classic meeting.
+The + Meeting button in the top right corner now offers a dropdown menu where you can directly choose whether you want to add a dynamic or a classic meeting.

 Here's an example screenshot of the redesigned Meetings index page: